ClickCease Nervous System Function | Anatomy & Physiology – Dr. Morse's Herbal Health Club

 In the urinary system, the nervous system controls the contraction and relaxation of smooth muscles in the bladder, allowing for the elimination of waste products and toxins through urine.
 It also regulates the production of antidiuretic hormone (ADH), which affects the reabsorption of water and concentration of urine.

-The respiratory system, closely linked to the nervous system, facilitates the elimination of gaseous toxins, such as carbon dioxide, through the process of respiration.
+The respiratory system is closely linked to the nervous system and facilitates the elimination of gaseous toxins, such as carbon dioxide, through respiration.
 Nerve signals regulate the expansion and contraction of the diaphragm and other respiratory muscles, enabling the exchange of gases in the lungs and the removal of waste gases.

 In the digestive system, the nervous system controls the peristaltic movements of the gastrointestinal tract, promoting the smooth passage of food and waste materials.
 It also regulates secretions of digestive enzymes and hormones that aid in the breakdown and elimination of toxins.